 Figure 7 shows the results for the MP and ML bootstrap analyses of the condensed 31-sequence alignment.
 The rpl32-trnL trees show important and well-supported differences with respect to the ITS trees.
-Perhaps the most significant difference is that both MP BPs > 75% and ML BPs \ge 85% support not only paraphyly of Nassauvia with respect to erstwhile Triptilion, but also two origins of the erstwhile Triptilion haplotypes.
+Perhaps the most significant difference is that both MP BPs > 75% and ML BPs \geq 85% support not only paraphyly of Nassauvia with respect to erstwhile Triptilion, but also two origins of the erstwhile Triptilion haplotypes.
 Here, the N. achillea haplotype not only pertains to the N. sect.
 Strongyloma clade, but possibly is nested within it, as suggested by the Fig. 5 phylogram.
 N. sect.
-Triptilion pertains to a strongly supported clade that includes also N. lagascae and N. sect.
-Panargyrum.
-Note that the relations of both of the last two are strikingly different from those indicated in the ITS trees.
-In the ITS trees, N. lagascae associates with N. achillea rather than N. sect.
-Triptilion, and N. sect.
-Mastigophorus") nest within N. sect.
-Nassauvia.
-But, unlike the ITS tree, the sequences from the same individuals that are identical for ITS are highly divergent and polyphyletic for cpDNA-n.
+Strongyloma clade, but possibly is nested within it, as suggested by the Fig. 5 phylogram.
+N. Strongyloma Note that the relations of Strongyloma supported clade that includes also Strongyloma Strongyloma Note that the relations of Strongyloma of the last two are strikingly different from those indicated in the ITS trees.
+In the ITS trees, Strongyloma Strongyloma associates with Strongyloma associates with Strongyloma Strongyloma and Strongyloma Strongy

 Another possible incongruency between the rpl32-trnL and the ITS1 bootstrap trees involves (especially) the relations of the annual species N. gibbosa.
 The ITS1 bootstrap (Fig. 3) strongly supports a clade comprising this species and the annual species N. capillata and N. cordifolia, with this clade as sister to a clade comprising the annual species T. berteroi and the perennial species N. benaventii and N. spinosa.
-Meanwhile, ITS2 (Fig. 4) and ETS (Fig. 5) weakly support monophyly of the four annual N. spinosa.
-Meanwhile, ITS2 (Fig. 4) and ETS (Fig. 5) weakly supported clade of the three annual species also well-supported by ITS1.
+Meanwhile, ITS2 (Fig. 4) and ETS (Fig. 5) weakly support monophyly of the four annual N. sect.
+Triptilion species, with N. berteroi as sister to a well-supported clade of the three annual species also well-supported by ITS1.
 Rpl32-trnL and, more so when adding trnL-trnF, support a third topology, viz.
 N. gibbosa as sister to the N. berteroi/ benaventii/spinosa clade.
 Interestingly, polymorphism and polyphyly of N. capillata and N. cordifolia ITS/cpDNA sequences appear in a one phylogenetic tree in Vidal2012.
 But Vidal2012 did not comment on this result, and the sequences are not available (see Discussion).